 We don’t think women have to be advised by women—though it is nice.
 That is, whether it is a woman or a man who is seeking retirement advice, we assume any adviser will use the same strategies for making sure her or his assets will stretch to keep them secure in retirement.

 But we also think we come at financial planning from different places, and with different facts.
 Those of us who grew up in the 60s and 70s may have encountered male partners who felt responsible for the money in the family—not the spending of it, which women controlled to a large extent, but the earning and growth of it.
-Not all of us considered the broad financial picture, or interacted with financial advisers at all, let alone with women.
+Not all of us considered the broad financial picture, or interacted with financial advisers at all, let alone with women advisors.
 So we may not arrive at this part of retirement with the same ease as a man might.
 And financial institutions may not have had much experience dealing with us, either.
-We assume they know that the retirement/age facts for men and women are different—women live longer, yet may have earned and saved less, but may stand to inherit from their spouses.
-But we need to make sure they do..
+We assume they know that the retirement/age facts for men and women are different—women live longer, yet may have earned and saved less, but often stand to inherit from their spouses.
+We need to make sure they do.

 At least some institutions advertise that they understand the differences.
 We have personal experience with Citibank, which initiated a groundbreaking initiative called Women & Co. to figure out what women wanted and needed.
 UBS is outspoken in its interest in women.
 So are Morgan Stanley and Pimco and Wells Fargo.
 And very likely lots of others.
 Do you have experience, or specific advisers, you would like to share?
 Please click on the comment box below.

 Meanwhile, here are five things to think about if you have already retired: